Should You Be Concerned About Arsenic in Rice?

 Arsenic in Rice

-Rice usually does contain more arsenic than other grains, but the real reason why we associate rice with arsenic isn’t because rice has the highest amounts of arsenic of top food sources, but rather because rice is the food that the media decided to highlight.
+Rice usually does contain more arsenic than other grains, but the real reason why we associate rice with arsenic isn’t because this grain has the highest amounts of arsenic of top food sources, but rather because rice is the food that the media decided to highlight.
 Eating rice every day of the week doesn’t give you as much arsenic as eating meat a few times a week does.

 While arsenic certainly isn’t something we want to ingest, there are a host of other even more dangerous toxins in our food supply.
 A diet that contains animal products results in greater exposure to these pollutants than does a plant-based diet, because these toxins accumulate up the food chain.